All Episodes

 Nobody beats us.

-Obamacare, individual mandate penalty, gone.
+Obamacare individual mandate penalty gone.

-You know, it all how about even little things?
+You know, how about even little things?

-Like I love the fact that the president is pardoning more people.
+Like, I love the fact that the president is pardoning more people.

 You know what?